New driver

 1. Ford Fiesta - Group 2 - £1,500 per year

-For a great used bargain, check out the Mark 6 model; years 2008 - 2016, which came with cruise control, electric windows and A/C on the mid-range to high-end models such as Titanium.
+For a great used bargain, check out the Mark 6 model, years 2008 - 2016, which came with cruise control, electric windows and A/C on the mid-range to high-end models such as Titanium.

 2. Renault Twingo - Group 2 - £1,450 per year

-Renault excels at making small city cars, and the Twingo was their smallest car in production for a long period.
+Renault excels at making small city cars, and the Twingo was its smallest car in production for a long period.
 Designed to be made for people who need slightly less space than the Clio, its clever packaging and design meant it actually had almost as much interior passenger space as one.

 Because of its small engine, high safety rating and low cost, the insurance group is only level 2, meaning it's very cheap to insure, and will help bring the price of new driver insurance down.